 Place each price tag in a spot where it’s easy to see.
-Some garage sale experts recommend bright-colored price stickers because they’re eye-catching and easy to use, while others prefer plain masking tape because it’s cheaper.
-I like to compromise by using blue painter’s tape, which is less expensive than individual stickers and still easy to spot.
-It also has the advantage of being easy to remove cleanly, which is especially vital on delicate surfaces like paper and cardboard.
+Some garage sale experts recommend bright-colored price stickers that catch the eye, while others prefer plain masking tape because it costs less.
+I like to compromise by using blue painter’s tape, which is cheaper than individual stickers and still easy to spot.
+It also has the advantage of being easy to remove cleanly.

-If you have a lot of similar items that you want to sell for the same price, it’s fine to group them on a table with a single sign saying, “Books: $1 each.”
-This type of group pricing works best for small objects that are easy to identify, such as books, CDs, shoes, teacups, or baby clothes.
+If you have a lot of similar items you want to sell for the same price, you can group them on a table with a single sign saying, “Books: $1 each.”
+This type of pricing works best for small objects that are easy to identify, such as books, CDs, shoes, teacups, or baby clothes.
 You can even encourage shoppers to buy more by offering bulk pricing, such as six books for $5.

 However, if you expect buyers to purchase products individually, it’s best to price them that way.
-It’s tempting to save yourself work by grouping a bunch of unrelated merchandise on a table with a label that says, “$5 each,” but this strategy can easily backfire.
-Throughout the day, things at a yard sale tend to get moved around, and a $5 item could end up on either the $10 table, where no one will consider it, or the $1 table.
+It’s tempting to save yourself work by grouping unrelated merchandise on a table with a label that says, “$5 each,” but this strategy can backfire.
+Things tend to migrate throughout the day, and a $5 item could end up on the $10 table, where no one will consider it.

 5. Factor in Flaws